Updated on 25 March 2026

 Some Software as a Service (SaaS) Startup Founders may find themselves guilty of bragging about their ARR (Annual Recurring Revenue) figures.
-ARR is their latest monthly sales multiplied by 12 to get an annualised revenue figure.
-That is fair because SaaS businesses often keep the customers they sign on as subscribers, and their churn rate (rate of unsubscribes) should not be high.
+ARR is their latest monthly recurring revenue (MRR) multiplied by 12 to get an annualised revenue figure.
+That is fair because SaaS businesses often keep the customers they sign on as subscribers, and their churn rate (rate of unsubscribes) should not be high—at least for healthy SaaS businesses.

 Most people think a growing ARR like the above is a great thing.
 After all, they did grow really fast in 3 years, at 3X per year average.

-What experienced SaaS Founders and Investors see is that they grew 400% in year 2 and 0% in year 3.
+What experienced SaaS Founders and Investors see is that they grew 400% in year 2 and effectively flat in year 3 (in terms of new bookings growth).
 How?

-(For the sake of this point, let's say the business is perfectly run and thus the churn for this business is 0 - so no loss of customers yearly)
+(For the sake of this point, let's say the business is perfectly run and thus the churn for this business is 0 - so no loss of customers yearly.
+In reality, churn always exists and should be monitored closely.)

 Reading between the ARR: Bookings